 Combined chlorine levels are also a reliable metric that tells us additional information–much like ORP does.
-We can tell instantly how efficiently (or inefficiently) our chlorine is.
+We can tell instantly how efficient (or inefficient) our chlorine is.

 How to reduce combined chlorine

-There are two general ways to reduce combined chlorine that we will discuss here: chemical and physical.
+There are two general ways to reduce combined chlorine that we will discuss here: chemically and physically.

 Superchlorination is by far and away the most widely used and accepted practice for addressing combined chlorine.
 Superchlorination is dumping an excess of free chlorine (the industry standard is 10x the level of combined chlorine, though that's more than necessary) into the pool.
 This surge of oxidizing power destroys the oxidant demand pretty effectively.
 It also kills just about everything that might be lurking in the water too, which is a plus.
 The downside is that the pool must be closed for superchlorination, and when it's done, the FAC level needs to be brought back down.

 With respect to the breakpoint chlorination process, superchlorination is the rocket boost that finally pushes past the demand, achieving and exceeding the breakpoint, and building a free chlorine residual.
 In the chart above, when chlorine struggles to get over the hump at point (B), superchlorination is a reliable option.